Godzilla 2000: Home media

+Reception

 Box office

 It opened in Japan on December 11, 1999, and grossed ¥1.65 billion (roughly $15 million) during its box office run, with approximately 2 million admissions.
+Toho had expected the film to gross US$40−50 million in Japan alone.
 Tristar Pictures released Godzilla 2000 in 2,111 North American theaters on August 18, 2000.
 Tristar hoped that the film would gross no worse than $12–15 million in North American theaters, but the film eventually only grossed $10 million in North American theaters.

-Critical reception
+Critical response

 The North American release of Godzilla 2000 was met with mixed critical response.
-The review aggregator Rotten Tomatoes reported that 57% of critics have given the film a positive review based on 69 reviews, with an average rating of 5.68/10.
+On Rotten Tomatoes 57% of critics gave the film a positive review based on 70 reviews, with an average rating of 5.70/10.
 The site's critics consensus reads, "Godzilla 2000 is cheesy, laughable, and good entertaining fun."
 On Metacritic, the film has a weighted average score of 41 out of 100 based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Bruce Westbrook of the Houston Chronicle said the film "taps into a now-rare and innocent sense of wonder," and that "its action scenes are well-conceived," summarizing it as "a lovably amusing foray into vapid plotting, bad dubbing and men in rubber suits trashing miniature sets."
 Owen Gleiberman of Entertainment Weekly gave the film a "B" grade, saying that Godzilla 2000 "lands on an imaginative fault line somewhere between tackiness and awe."
 Jay Carr of The Boston Globe called Godzilla 2000 "a ton of fun, and then some."
-Lou Lumenick of the New York Post said "it's great to have the big guy back."

 James Berardinelli of ReelViews said the film "uses the Godzilla formula effectively" and "represents solid, campy, escapist entertainment."
 Maitland McDonagh of TV Guide praised the film, saying that "fans won't want to miss this addition to the canon."
+Leonard Maltin gave it 3 out of 4 and praised "fine effects and sharp script, weighed down only by a drawn-out monster-clash climax."

 Susan Wloszczyna of USA Today said Godzilla 2000 "may be dull, but the familiarity of it all makes it feel ceremonial, a reassuring ritual."
 David Edelstein of Slate said that he "periodically tranced out," but added that "it's fun to see" and "it still manages to dispel some of the lingering stink of Roland Emmerich's 1998 remake."
 Stephen Holden of The New York Times wasn't impressed, saying that "only a die-hard fan of the long-running Japanese Godzilla series could love Godzilla 2000."
-Similarly, Stephen Hunter of The Washington Post remarked, "Godzilla, go home."
+Stephen Hunter of The Washington Post remarked, "Godzilla, go home."

-Among kaiju-related websites, Stomp Tokyo said "there are some pretty impressive special effects," and concluded that "Godzilla 2000 delivers fairly well, if not spectacularly."
-Toho Kingdom criticized the Japanese version, saying "it’s not hard to see why Godzilla 2000 was poorly received in Japan," but added that "the US version ... is infinitely better than its poorly paced Japanese counterpart.
-In all, the US version made numerous badly needed cuts from the film to tighten it up."